Yashraj19/portfolio/README.md

 - Contact information

 ### Profile Image
-Replace `WhatsApp Image 2025-09-12 at 12.30.13.jpeg` with your own profile image.
+Replace `profile-image.jpg` with your own profile image.
 Recommended size: 400x400px or larger (square aspect ratio).

 ### Colors and Styling
 The website uses CSS custom properties for easy theming.
 Main colors can be changed in `styles.css`: